Learn an Italian Accent

 The Italian accent has often been stereotyped in settings such as Vaudeville skits and stand-up comedy.
 The southern and Sicilian varieties of the accent often have strong inflection/rhythm traits—sometimes accompanied by an intrusive vowel following some final consonants.
 These characteristics are easy to exaggerate, especially if actors “perform the rhythm” and ignore the specifics of characters’ intentions.
 Volumes could be written about whether stereotyped Italian accents (think Chico Marx) are now either funny or acceptable.
 They clearly interfere with the truth of a real character in actual human circumstances.

-ITALIAN ACCENT FOR TODAY’S ACTORS
+LEARNING ITALIAN ACCENT FOR TODAY’S ACTORS

 - When should you use an Italian accent?
 Many might think that every character whose native language is Italian should have its accent when speaking English.
 But what about characters who’d speak Italian in “the real world,” such as those in Ugo Betti’s Corruption in the Palace of Justice?
 Perhaps English with an Italian accent would not artistically represent Italian with no foreign accent in such cases.
 As such, what brand of English would best represent the Italian of native speakers”?